 This is the most common type of lease, with a set duration, typically 6 months or a year.
 It specifies the rent amount and other terms for that period.
 A Fixed-Term Lease is a rental agreement with a predetermined duration, typically lasting for six months or a year.
 During this fixed period, the rent amount and other terms remain constant, providing both the landlord and tenant with stability and predictability in their rental arrangement.

 Also known as a periodic tenancy, this type of lease continues on a month-to-month basis until either the landlord or tenant gives notice to terminate, usually 30 days in advance.
-It offers flexibility in rental arrangements as it renews automatically on a monthly basis until either the landlord or tenant provides notice to terminate.
+It offers flexibility in rental arrangements as it renews automatically monthly until either the landlord or tenant provides notice to terminate.
 This type of lease allows tenants to have short-term housing without a long-term commitment and provides landlords with the option to adjust rental terms more frequently.

 In a gross lease, the tenant pays a fixed monthly rent that covers all operating costs like utilities, maintenance, and property taxes, with the landlord handling these expenses.
 This lease type ensures predictable expenses and is common in office spaces.
 The tenant pays a fixed rent, and the landlord covers operating expenses like utilities, maintenance, and taxes.